Nexmo/station/_documentation/en/reports/overview.md

 # Reports

-The Reports API enables you to download call data records (CDRs).
+When you use our communication APIs, server logs and transactional records of the activity are created, which are called CDRs (Call Detail Record).
+The Reports API enables you to download your CDRs.
 You can filter your CDRs based on attributes such  as origin and destination phone numbers, status, time period and more.
 [See the list of supported parameters](/api/reports).
 You can include the message body/text and download reports for any of your subaccounts.

 You can use the Reports API in a wide variety of use cases, including: